Vaishh20/RockPaperScisorGame/README.md

-# RockPaperScisorGame
+# Rock_Paper_Scisors_Game
-This is a simple Rock–Paper–Scissors game project where the user can play against the computer.
+This is front end project devoloped using JS,HTML and  CSS.